RamiAhmed/overridable-scriptable-objects/README.md

 ## Features
 - Override ScriptableObject values at runtime without rebuilding your project.
+- **Partial JSON override support**: Override files can contain only the fields you want to change, leaving other fields at their original values.
 - Flexible configuration asset for override management, including hierarchical and custom paths.
 - Editor integration for saving, loading, showing, and deleting overrides.
 - Supports multiple prioritized override paths.